hackerwins/homepage-old/docs/index.md

 - [Document](./js-sdk#document): Document is a CRDT-based data type.
 We can representing the model of the application.
 And we can edit it even while offline.
 - [Agent](./agent): Agent receives changes from Client, stores them in DB, and propagates the changes to Clients who subscribe to the Document.

-Next, let's see how to use Yorkie from [quick-start](./quick-start).
+Next, let's see how to use Yorkie from [Quick Start](./quick-start).

 ### Need help?